anupama-sinha/spring-junit5-project/README.md

 11. Always test arguments for Null, Empty String, Special Character, As per expectaton and exceptions
 12. Always check IDs for Null, Duplicate & Valid
 13. Best practise for Unit Testing is to use @Mock.
 And for Integration testing, @MockBean is used which integrated in Spring Application Context
+14. @MockBean is used when we loaded Beans in Spring IOC Container for one class.
+But need bean of another layer not loaded.
+Then of Spring Test, we can use @MockBean to load the same

 ### Types of Mocking Framework
 1. Proxy based